Preamble

 • Thus, arduino must be firstly installed.

-• The following assumes that your are under a liunx OS, using french language (so you have to translate the menu title of arduino used in this subject).
+• The following assumes that your are under a liunx OS, using english language (so you have to translate the menu title of arduino used in this subject).

 • download the last version [ here ].
 You obtain a .tgz archive.